 A club that goes above and beyond in the services and provision it provides for their local community.
 Examples of this are strong community links, a diverse programme and/or charity fundraising.

 An individual that has unselfishly gave their own time to help mentor/develop officials to improve the standard and opportunities within the game.

-The National winner of this category will receive the Mary Clark Award or Services to Officiating.
+The National winner of this category received the Mary Clark Award for Services to Officiating.

 Referee Of The Year

 A referee who has made the most significant contribution and improvement to basketball officiating during the season.